El3ctr0h3ll/Blinx-in-SRB2/README.md

 make the spin button for the sweeper

 add a slide/groundpound so blinx can do the routes that require to roll and so blinx complete Deep Sea Zone Act 2 (groundpound)
+### -- buttons set --
+- spin - Sweeper
+- custom button 1 - Time Controls menu
+[use jump in the Time Controls menu and movement keys for selecting controls]
+- custom button 2 - melee
 ## -- Crystals --

 i think the idea is to replace rings with the Crystals, but you can only get RETRY crystal from enameys